Fuhrmans Grove

 img

 This picture was taken a few weeks after the storm.
-The tracks have been cleared, but the picnic area is impossibly clogged with trees.
+The tracks have been cleared, but the picnic area is clogged with trees.

 img